AliesYangpai/JavaWork/module_practice_anr/README.md

 2.To get All files use [adb bugreport],you well get all logs the anr info in bugreport-xxx-OPM1.171019.019-2021-02-28-13-09-54 file.

 ### 2. Not root version

 if your device not root yet just follows:
 1.god To get All files use [adb bugreport],you well get all logs the anr info in bugreport-xxx-OPM1.171019.019-2021-02-28-13-09-54 file.

+## How to detect it
+It is most Importance part of solve ANR problems.I had already put the logs in "module_practice_anr/extra/bugreport-sirius-OPM1.171019.019-2021-02-28-13-09-54.zip".All right Let's do it

+### 1.Keywords

+try these keywords to locate your problem:
+"VM TRACES AT LAST ANR"
+"Cmd line" (your'd better have packege name to search just like "Cmd line: com.alie.modulepracticeanr")

+### 2.Check them

+see [here](https://blog.csdn.net/yxz329130952/article/details/50087731) to get more

 ------